omonimus1/blog-jade-rubick/content/posts/2021-09-11--coordination-models/index.md

 <re-img src="coordination.jpg"></re-img>

-As an organizational leader, you’ll be faced with many situations where the solution will be to improve the way people work together.
+As an organizational leader, you’ll face situations where you need to improve the way people work together.

-Today, I’ll list some coordination models you can use to address these situations.
-These models are very much like tools in a toolbox.
+This is a list of coordination models -- approaches you can take to coordinate the way people work together.
+They are very much like tools in a toolbox.
 You want to have a lot of familiarity with the tools you can use, and which tools make sense in what situation.

-In future blog posts, I’ll go much deeper on each of these models, so you can develop a sense of when to apply each model.
-Any of the links you see already have blog posts that describe this pattern.
-Let me know if you have any you’d like to see sooner than others -- I don’t have to go in order.
+I am writing longer posts on each of these coordination models.
+The links below are to those posts, and to drafts for future posts.

 ### How to use these coordination models